appium/appium-espresso-driver/README.md

 List of fully qualified class names of currently registered idling resources or an empty list if no resources have been registered yet.

+### mobile: waitForUIThread

+- Wait for the UI thread to become idle, in other words, wait for the APP to become idle(https://developer.android.com/reference/androidx/test/espresso/UiController#loopMainThreadUntilIdle()).
+- Use case: On compose and native combination screens, it's possible for the Espresso API to block the UI thread, which can cause the app to freeze.
+To resolve this issue, it's recommended to explicitly call the `mobile:waitForUIThread` API, which can help to unfreeze the UI thread.

 ### mobile: unlock

 Unlocks the device if it is locked.
 Noop if the device's screen is not locked.